rynocav226/wedding-website/frontend/README.md

 > set min-heights on things - DONE
 > update based on Jorden's comments: reverify brewery crawl food, wedding details, bridal party centering, and new RSVP
 > make new favicon.ico - DONE
+> test with Firefox - can go smaller

 Navigation Menu
 > Put RSVP all the way to the right and make a different style to stand out - DONE